thmspi/AWS-User-Tree/REAMDE.md

 # My Organisation Tree

-This project was built to demonstrate my understanding of Terraform and AWS.
-It provisions a simple web application equiped with an authentification page.
-The web application allow you administrate (create, delete, switch...) your organisation users using groups, managers, and employees.
+This project demonstrates the use of Terraform with AWS by provisioning a simple web application equipped with an authentication page.
+The application allows you to manage your organization’s users (create, delete, switch, etc.) through a hierarchy of groups, managers, and employees.

 ## Prerequisites